Natural Solutions for Coughing and Asthma Support in Dogs & Cats

 If your dog or cat is diagnosed with a respiratory viral infection antibiotics will not help, (unless there is a secondary bacterial infection).
 The best home treatment is to support the immune system for a speedier recovery.
-Vitamin C, antioxidants including vitamins E and A, and herbal formulas can help support the immune system as the virus runs its course (typically 2-3 weeks).
+Vitamin C, antioxidants for dogs and cats including vitamins E and A, and respiratory herbal formulas for cats and dogs can help support the immune system as the virus runs its course (typically 2-3 weeks).
 Vitamin A not only boosts immunity but also helps counteract stress and supports the membranes of the respiratory tract.
 Cod liver oil is an excellent source of vitamin A and provides the added health benefits of essential fatty acids.
 A liquid fast of broth and water during the initial day or two of symptom onset is often recommended and animals may voluntarily (lose interest in food).
 A dog or cat with no other disease complications other than a viral infection can safely fast for several days, so offer broth and keep plenty of fresh water available, but do not force food unless directed by your veterinarian.

 Inhalant allergies may also cause symptoms of an upper or lower respiratory infection.
 Identifying the specific allergen or allergens can be quite challenging (see Asthma below), and traditional allergy tests are not always reliable, so a holistic approach is best.
 Treatment for inhalant allergies includes a change in diet to a high-quality allergy formula with no fillers, artificial preservatives or by-products along with proper supplements to help alleviate symptoms and balance the immune system.
 Please see “Alleviating Your Pet’s Itchy Skin” which outlines the steps for allergy relief, including inhalant allergies.
 Check our Only Natural Pet allergy products for simplified supplement choices.Integrative Therpeutics allergy products, like Inflamzyme, can act as a natural anti-histamine and anti-inflammatory and can be helpful for animals with inhalant allergies.